 A third problem centers around trying to reconcile a bunch of notes at once.
 Different batches of notes with different caps can pile up and it can be a mess to figure out how to reconcile them and actually figure out the exact price of the different notes while trying to give effect to multiple notes at once.
 This pits note-holders against note-holders.
-Enter later investors, who know that note terms can be changed, so they can just condition their investment on giving the note holders a haircut and cleaning everything up.
-Since this type of haircut doesn’t hit the founders in the wallet the way, say, imposing a recap on early equity holders would, the founders are not economically incentivized to go along with the suggestion, putting them once again at odds with their early investors.
+Enter later investors, who know that note terms can be changed through re-negotiation, so they can just condition their investment on giving the note holders a haircut and cleaning everything up.
+Since this type of haircut doesn’t hit the founders in the wallet the way, say, imposing a recap on all early equity holders would, the founders are not economically incentivized to fight the suggestion, putting them once again at odds with their early investors.

 A fourth problem is that note holders also have none of the other protections like board seats, protective provisions, a minimum needed for the round to close, pro-rata rights, drag along rights, registration rights, and other key investor rights typically used as part of the economic “package” which makes investing in early stage companies feasible.
 It is true that you can come up with mechanisms such as note-holders’ agreements, investor rights agreements, voting agreements, side letters, etc. to put any of those features back in, but by the time you have done a capped note with a discount and a bunch of these other bells and whistles, you have destroyed the primary virtue of notes - their cheap simplicity - and yet you still have an awkward transaction compared to a proper priced round.